 The MSc Automation and Digital Manufacturing is designed to provide these new approaches which are highly sought after by organisations on a global scale.
-To ensure the course content remains current, the programme has been designed in collaboration with strong industry partnerships with companies such as Siemens and Festo.
+To ensure the course content remains current, the programme has been designed to benefit from strong industry partnerships with companies such as Siemens and Festo.
 The course also benefits directly from this relationship by being a founding member of the Connected Curriculum project devised by these two organisations, bringing industry practices to academic courses.

 The main focus of the MSc Automation and Digital Manufacturing is developing competent and highly sought after engineers with broad academic knowledge and high level of practical skills in automation systems coupled with relevant digital technologies in high-tech manufacturing industries.

 The course will suit graduates who aspire to work as automation and digital manufacturing engineers in high-tech organisations operating in sectors such as automotive, food and beverage production, advanced manufacturing, robotics and automation, nanotechnology, systems integration, aerospace, bio-engineering and healthcare, pharmaceuticals and renewable energy.

 The course is directly supported by companies such Siemens, Festo, Omron, ABB, National Instruments, Altium and WorldSkills UK.

 The course also benefits from the department being a member of: